Martingale Collar Guide

 Martingale dog collars are also known as “greyhound collars” because their necks are larger than their heads and they can often slip out of buckle collars.

 A martingale collar is made with two loops.
 The large loop is placed around dog’s neck and adjusted to fit loosely around the base of the neck.
+The smaller loop where there is a D-ring to attach the leash to.

 Unlike traditional dog collars that have to be buckled tight to prevent escape, and press on the front of a dogs neck when they pull on the lead, a properly fitted martingale collar will sit loosely and comfortably around the base of the neck, but will naturally tighten up and distribute pressure comfortably and safely around the dogs neck when tension is applied.